MKR Price Update

 Price speculation also provides significant buy pressure from exchanges, with investors hoping to capitalize on the ever-growing decentralized finance market.
 This speculation largely comes from expectations over future supply, which is expected to decrease in line with Maker’s success.

-MKR demand is also driven by scarcity.
+The MKR price is also driven by scarcity.
 When Vaults are closed, borrowers must pay a Stability Fee – or a debt that is accrued over the course of a loan.

 Stability Fees are paid in DAI, which is converted to MKR and distributed through a number of avenues.
 First, MKR is used to compensate Maker oracle providers.
 Secondly, a portion of MKR is permanently burned, effectively removing it from the circulating supply.
 Lastly, the remaining portion of MKR is held in escrow to fund the Dai Savings Rate.